 Small and his wife, Blanche Stroud Small, had four young children.
 Their daughter, Ruth Marie Small Ham, who lived in Ketchuptown all her life, recounted to the Horry County Historical Society her childhood fascination with the letter K. In an essay on Kethuptown’s history, written in third person, she says, “As the children grew older, each took turns working in the store.
 While Ruth worked, she always had a pencil and paper in her hand.
 She liked to sketch a pretty ‘k’ and would often write the word ‘Ketchuptown.’
 As time passed, the spelling just seemed to conform.”

-Hub Small died in 1949 and his wife continued to run the store.
-The dirt roads were paved shortly after, and people began traveling to Mullins for their needs instead of shopping at the country store.
+Ketchup Town received electricity in 1939.
+Hub Small died in 1949, at the age of 55, and his wife continued to run the store.
+The dirt roads were paved shortly thereafter, in 1949 or 1950, and people began traveling to Conway, Loris, and Mullins for their needs instead of shopping at the local store.
 Eventually it closed, but this does not mean that Ketchuptown ceased to exist.
-You can still find it on maps at the intersection of SC 23 and 99.
+It is still home to 75 people!

 Address: SC Highway 319, Ketchuptown, SC 29581

 Ketchup Town Add Info and More Photos

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
 We invite you to add additional pictures (paintings, photos, etc) of Ketchup Town, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!